All Products

 • The security group must be in a virtual private cloud (VPC), and the security group and ALB instance must be in the same VPC.

-• Each ALB instance can be added to at most four security groups and supports at most 800 security group rules.
-The security groups of the same ALB instance must be of the same type.
-For example, an ALB instance can be added to multiple basic security groups or multiple advanced security groups.
+• An ALB instance can be added to at most four security groups, which must be of the same type.
+The same ALB instance cannot be added to a basic security group and an advanced security group at the same time.

-To add an ALB instance that is already in a basic security group to an advanced security group, you must first remove the ALB instance from the basic security group.
-The same rule applies if you want to add an ALB instance that is already in an advanced security group to a basic security group.
+To add an ALB instance in a basic security group to an advanced security group, remove the ALB instance from the basic security group before you can add the ALB instance to an advanced security group.
+To add an ALB instance in an advanced security group, remove the ALB instance from all basic security groups first.

 Security groups not supported by ALB